jlpteaching/gem5-assignment-template/assignment-1/assignment.md

 ## Experimental setup

 For this assignment, we will set up an experiment to see effect of changing a system's component on it performance.
-You will need to write configuration scripts using gem5's stdlib that allow you to change the ISA, CPU and cache frequency, and memory model.
+You will need to write configuration scripts using gem5's stdlib that allow you to change the ISA, CPU and cache frequency.
 Under the `components` directory, you will find modules that define the different models that you should use in your configuration scripts.

 - Board models: You will using `RISCVBoard`, `X86Board`, and `ArmBoard` in this assignment.
 - CPU models: You will be using `RISCVSingleCycleCPU`, `ArmSingleCycleCPU`, and `X86SingleCycleCPU` for this assignment.
 - Cache models: You will be using `MESITwoLevelCache` in this assignment.
-- Memory models: There are three memory models that you will be using in this assignment: `DDR3`, `DDR4`, and `LPDDR5`.
+- Memory models: You will be using `DDR3` memory in this assignment.

 Remember, you should use the `--outdir` option to specify the output directory for your simulation results so that they do not overwrite each other.